tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Storage Node Protocol ("Great Black Swamp", "GBS")
 ==================================================

-The target audience for this document is Tahoe-LAFS developers.
+The target audience for this document is developers working on Tahoe-LAFS or on an alternate implementation intended to be interoperable.
 After reading this document,
 one should expect to understand how Tahoe-LAFS clients interact over the network with Tahoe-LAFS storage nodes.